ahi4/viruses/README.md

 Hello,

-I'm collecting all spam with viruses I find.
+I'm collecting all spam and viruses I find, documenting and reporting.